vmware-archive/tgik/episodes/069/README.md

 # Episode069 : Exploring Gloo on Kubernetes

-- Hosted by @jbeda / @kris-nova
+- Hosted by @jbeda
+- Hosted by @krisnova
-- Recording date
+- Recording date: 2019-03-22

 <!--- Thumbnailed embed of the video, n8Xo_ghCIOSY is the video id from the youtube url --->